TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 })
 {% endhighlight %}

 Overall pretty simple stuff.
 We validate the model, then create the user (or catch the error).
 But what about that `id`?
 We probably want to have that generated automatically.
-Yes, most databases auto-generate unique id's, but play along; this is a perfect example.

 ## Creators